sgupta70/CircuitPython/README.md

 ## CircuitPython_Photointerrupter

 ### Description & Code
-For this assignment we were assigned to use a rotary encoder to change which led would light up, like a stop light.
-As teh knob is turned it will go through green, yellow, and red and it would display go, caution, and stop on an LCD screen.
+We were assigned to count the amount of times a photointerrupted is interrupted within four seconds.
+Thhe amount of times will count up on an lcd screen and then every four seconds it will restart.

 ```
 ## Sahana Gupta